 Change subclause 11.21.6.3.3 in paragraph 28 as follows. (#202308-01)

 Upon reception of an IFTMR frame with the Format and Bandwidth subfield set to a value of 3, 4 or 5 representing the ISTA’s support for one of the 160 MHz BW options, the RSTA shall respond with the same requested value in the Format and Bandwidth subfield in the IFTM frame, if it supports the requested 160 MHz BW option, otherwise respond with a value less than 3.
-Upon reception of an IFTMR frame with the Format and Bandwidth subfield set to a value of 6 representing the ISTA’s support for the 320 MHz BW option, the RSTA shall respond with the same requested value in the Format and Bandwidth subfield in the IFTM frame, if it supports the requested 320 MHz BW option.
+Upon reception of an IFTMR frame with the Ranging Parameters element including a 320 MHz Ranging subelement, representing the ISTA’s support for 320 MHz Ranging, the RSTA shall respond with the value of 6 in the Format and Bandwidth subfield in the IFTM frame, if it supports the requested 320 MHz BW option.